Azure/bicep-registry-modules/avm/res/network/service-endpoint-policy/README.md

 ### Parameter: `name`

-The Service Endpoint Policy name.
+Name of the Service Endpoint Policy to create.

 - Required: Yes
 - Type: string